 - Family-run/-owned business models bring with them entrepreneurial drive, but need greater awareness of the benefits of D&I. Despite this, some of these businesses have embraced D&I, such as L'Oréal, Heineken, Walmart, and Samsung, which are all family-controlled multinational companies that have successfully embraced localisation, targeted product differentiation depending on market demographic, and identified new growth opportunities. - "Build once, use globally" business models would never grow without localised insight for their interfaces, fashion trends and networks (e.g., Apple's iPhone, Fast Retailing's Uniqlo brand, Accenture's consultants or Tencent's internationalisation of gaming content).

-More broadly, we have some examples of investee companies within our investment universe that invest in the "intangible" fruits of diversity, which we believe in turn drives direct or indirect growth48:
+More broadly, we have some examples of investee companies within our investment universe that invest in the "intangible" fruits of diversity:

 amadeus